-In 2007, recording artist Kanye West started and ran his own blog called UniverseCity.
-West took his blog seriously, updating it several times a day in addition to working as a recording artist and an emerging fashion designer.
+In 2007, Ye (then known as Kanye West) founded and ran the blog called UniverseCity.
 The blog became well known as a source of inspiration, connecting the worlds of art and architecture with mainstream pop culture.
-The New York Times would call it “a masterpiece blog.”
+The New York Times called it “a masterpiece blog.”

 West ran UniverseCity with the help of a small team, including graphic designer Joe Perez.
 Perez was responsible for supplying and researching the content, making ideas available to West to curate, comment on, and approve.
 Even though Perez had formally studied at the Art Center College of Design, he has likened research for the blog to returning to art school—and studying every major simultaneously.
 “You can say you do research every day, but when something forces you to look at thousands of images on a daily basis, the best of the best, it starts to definitely have an impact on you on a really basic level,” he says.
 This exposure to a vast quantity of images seems to have remained with West, who would report looking at 800 images a day several years after the blog ended.

-You won’t do good work until you define what good means to you.
-This section takes a quantity-driven approach to research and understanding quality.
 It’s these attempts and documentation that will serve you amidst difficult times.
 Understanding quality is not difficult; it starts as you immerse yourself in a lot of really good work and develop your own opinions on them.
-These prompts will enable you to understand what quality means to you.
+You won’t do good work until you define what good means to you.

 Visit the Greats

-“If you have writer’s block, you’re not reading enough,” says poet Nikki Giovanni to Mason Currey.
+“If you have writer’s block, you’re not reading enough,” says poet Nikki Giovanni to author Mason Currey.
 In order to improve your output, you first need to improve your input.
-Consuming other people’s work is the best first step to understanding what quality might even mean in your field.
+Experiencing other people’s work is the best first step to understanding what quality might even mean in your field.
 Everyone who is making something, right now, has been inspired by someone else.
-For example, Michael Saviello has been inspired by Vincent van Gogh.

 I’m personally not a huge fan of lists.
 But, if you don’t have any references or places in mind, start with the greatest-of-all-time lists for your field.
 For example, if you’re making music, you could look at Mojo’s Top 100 albums of all time, or perhaps just of the last decade.
-If you have no idea where to start, look for your favorites in the list, or start at the top of the list.
+If you have no idea where to start, look for your favorites in the list, or start at the top and work your way down.

 Pay attention to what you notice.
-With Dacoury Natche, he first notices the beat on a song, not the lyrics.
-With Michael Saviello, he steps right up to the painting and starts looking at it.
+Dacoury Natche first notices the beat on a song, not the lyrics.
+Michael Saviello steps right up to the painting and starts looking at it.
 Don’t worry too much about what to do.
 Just try, and you’ll know.

-You could also study your heroes’ heroes.
-Besides making time to experience it, look into their lives.
+Besides making time to experience art, look into the lives of artists.
 Dive into their creative processes and their perspectives on their craft.
 Read their biographies.
+Study their heroes, too.
 Know the bar that your heroes set for themselves, and set your own in that direction as well.

 Study the Craft

-Prompt: Experience the piece of work you selected.
+Select a piece of work you love or that is revered in your field.
 Study it.
 Answer this question: “What makes it great?”

-Write down the first thing that stood out to you about the piece of work.
+Write down the first thing that stands out to you about the piece of work.
 Then, write down the second thing.
-And the third thing.
-And so on, until you don’t notice any more unique things.
+And the third thing, and so on, until you don’t notice any more unique things.
 Then, read someone else’s commentary on the work—or if none exists, just call a friend and ask them what they notice about the piece.
 What do they experience that you didn’t?
 What interests them?
 What’s the difference between what you noticed and what they noticed?

 For example, if you’re a writer studying an article you really like, write down the first 20 lines that interest you, and compare them with the first 20 lines of the piece.
 Or compare your 20 lines with 20 lines that another writer identifies, or perhaps 20 lines that an editor identifies.